Everything is faster than it used to be.

 Work expands, but meaning doesn’t always follow.

-and many people feel more disconnected from their own lives.
+We are more connected than ever, and many people feel more disconnected from their own lives.

 The world has been organized this way.